Aap Mujhe Achche Lagne Lage: Plot

-Raman and his men arrive at Rohit's hostel, intending to retrieve Sapna by force.
-In defense, a hundred of Rohit's peers arrive carrying sticks and bats, showing solidarity with Rohit and Sapna.
-Before a fight can ensue, Pratap appears and publicly berates Raman for coming to the hostel without his permission.
-He earnestly displays fatherly concern, declaring his approval of Rohit and Sapna's relationship and convincing Sapna to return home with him to prepare for her wedding to Rohit.
+Raman and his men arrive at Rohit's hostel but are met with hundreds of Rohit's peers carrying sticks and bats, showing solidarity with Rohit and Sapna.
+Pratap appears and publicly berates Raman for coming to the hostel without his permission.
+He earnestly displays fatherly concern, declaring his approval of Rohit and Sapna's relationship and convincing his daughter to return home to prepare for her wedding to Rohit.

 Bursting with joy, Sapna arrives back home and tells Nisha of her father's acceptance.
-Dismayed, Nisha reveals that Pratap deceived Sapna to avoid creating a scene at the hostel, and that her father's pride is more valuable to him than Sapna's happiness.
-Heartbroken, Sapna pleads with Pratap, who furiously informs her that she is to fly to London that very night.
+Dismayed, Nisha reveals that Pratap deceived Sapna to avoid creating a scene at the hostel and that her father's pride is more valuable to him than her happiness.
+Sapna pleads with Pratap, who furiously informs her that she is to fly to London that very night.
 Under the guise of peace, Pratap summons Rohit to his factory, revealing his true intentions.
-When Rohit refuses to give up Sapna, Pratap orders Raman and his men to kill Rohit.
-They brutally beat Rohit and toss him in a gully, thinking that he is dead.
-Sapna overhears Pratap speaking of Rohit's death and overdoses on pills, intending to kill herself.
-She leaves a suicide note in her room and, before leaving for the airport, informs her father that he has crushed her so much that she wishes to go to be with her (long deceased) mother.
-After Sapna leaves, Nisha finds her suicide note and throws it at Pratap, screaming at him for selfishly causing his own daughter to commit suicide.
+When Rohit refuses to give up on Sapna, Pratap orders to kill him.
+His men brutally beat Rohit and toss him in a gully, assuming he is dead.
+Sapna overhears Pratap speaking of Rohit's death and overdoses on pills.
+She leaves a suicide note in her room and, before leaving, informs Pratap that she wishes to be with her long-deceased mother.
+Nisha finds Sapna's suicide note and throws it at Pratap, screaming at him for selfishly killing his own daughter.

-As Raman and his men escort Sapna to the airport, Rohit appears, bloodied and enraged.
+As Sapna is escorted to the airport, Rohit appears, bloodied and enraged.
 With renewed strength, he fights them off just as Sapna starts coughing up blood, succumbing to her overdose.
-He professes his love for her and gets her to a hospital, where she is treated and stabilized.
-The film concludes with Pratap, emotional and humbled, silently hugging Rohit for saving Sapna's life again and giving the couple his blessing.
+He takes her to a hospital, where she is stabilized.
+Pratap, emotional and humbled, gives the couple his blessing.